ro6ley/drf-diary/README.md

 ## Setting Up for Development

-These are instructions for setting up HealthChecks Django app in development environment.
+These are instructions for setting up Diary API in development environment.

 * prepare directory for project code and virtualenv:
 ```